Euclidean vector: Vectors, pseudovectors, and transformations

 In the language of differential geometry, the requirement that the components of a vector transform according to the same matrix of the coordinate transition is equivalent to defining a contravariant vector to be a tensor of contravariant rank one.
 Alternatively, a contravariant vector is defined to be a tangent vector, and the rules for transforming a contravariant vector follow from the chain rule.

 Some vectors transform like contravariant vectors, except that when they are reflected through a mirror, they flip and gain a minus sign.
 A transformation that switches right-handedness to left-handedness and vice versa like a mirror does is said to change the orientation of space.
 A vector which gains a minus sign when the orientation of space changes is called a pseudovector or an axial vector.
 Ordinary vectors are sometimes called true vectors or polar vectors to distinguish them from pseudovectors.
 Pseudovectors occur most frequently as the cross product of two ordinary vectors.

 One example of a pseudovector is angular velocity.
 Driving in a car, and looking forward, each of the wheels has an angular velocity vector pointing to the left.
 If the world is reflected in a mirror which switches the left and right side of the car, the reflection of this angular velocity vector points to the right, but the actual angular velocity vector of the wheel still points to the left, corresponding to the minus sign.
 Other examples of pseudovectors include magnetic field, torque, or more generally any cross product of two (true) vectors.

 This distinction between vectors and pseudovectors is often ignored, but it becomes important in studying symmetry properties.
-See parity (physics).